 “I was fortunate enough to play for great teams, which makes things easier,” added Pepe, who was famed for his humility as well as his inch-perfect passing and eye for goal.
 “In my era the game was played more slowly and you weren’t as tightly marked.
 Nowadays there’s so much focus on fitness and fighting spirit that teams can’t play the kind of football you’d like to watch.”

 Said by former AC Milan team-mate Cesare Maldini to have “a radar where his brain should be”, Schiaffino won three Serie A titles with the Rossoneri before ending his career at fellow Italian outfit AS Roma.
-And having firmly ensured his status as a footballing icon in his father’s homeland, Pepe headed back to Uruguay, where he spent the rest of his days.
+Having firmly ensured his status as a footballing icon in his father’s homeland, Pepe headed back to Uruguay, where he spent the rest of his days.

 The subject of a fierce debate between arch-rivals and neighbours Uruguay and Argentina over who was the finer player, Schiaffino or Albiceleste great Alfredo Di Stefano, the former’s goal in El Maracanazo and his selection in many experts’ top ten players of all time, mean his place in history is forever secure.